 - Category H (e.g., Unauthorized Regularized Colonies): Lowest rates (approx ₹23,000 per sq. meter).

 Warning: If you pay a large "cash" (black) component to show a lower registered value, you are creating a future tax nightmare.
 When you sell this property 10 years later by cheque, you will pay massive Capital Gains Tax.
-Always aim for full white payments, especially if you are taking a home loan.
+For plot or outer belt deals, go through our Plot Buying Safety Guide before agreeing to any heavy cash component.

 2. Stamp Duty in Delhi (2026 Rates)